thebadinteger/collyrium/README.md

 <h1>About:</h1>

-<h3>collyrium Is a tool for bruteforcing login credentials for Web interfaces of IP cameras</h4>
+<h3>collyrium Is a tool for bruteforcing credentials for Web interfaces of IP cameras</h4>

 <h1>Features:</h1>